elQuixote/Culebra/README.md

 ### Pre-compiled binaries ###
 The Culebra 2.0 installer will install both the core library <code>CulebraData.dll</code>, and the Grasshopper assembly <code>Culebra_2.0_GH.GHA</code>, into the <code>%appdata%\Roaming\Grasshopper\Libraries\Culebra_GH folder</code>.
 Do not forget to unblock the assemblies and Rhino will need to be restarted if you are already running it.

+* Visual Studio – Use the Culebra Objects and Controller through the use of the <code>CulebraData.dll</code> (Recommended)
+* Visual Studio – Create your own objects and simply implement behavior classes individually.
+* Visual Studio – Create your own objects and inherit from Culebra Objects.
+This will provide access to the controller and all classes, through the use of the <code>CulebraData.dll</code>
 * Grasshopper Scripting Components in C#,Python – Unavailable in Beta Release, currently some issues with IKVM.JDK.Core.dll in GH scripting environment

 ### IVKM Dependencies ###